-Where limited official data sources against which to benchmark key economic indicators on a forward-looking basis exist, management exercises judgement when determining the duration, severity and impact of the macroeconomic scenarios used by the Consolidated Entity.
+Where there are limited official data sources against which to benchmark key economic indicators on a forward-looking basis, management exercises judgement when determining the duration, severity and impact of the macroeconomic scenarios used by the Consolidated Entity.

-Assigning probabilities to these scenarios requires professional judgement which draws on internal risk and economics' specialist input and comparison to general market outlooks and publicly available market commentary.
+Assigning probabilities to these scenarios requires professional judgement.
+This judgement draws on internal risk and economics specialist input, comparison to general market outlooks and publicly available market commentary.